GaryB432/gb-menu/README.md

 bower install gb-menu
 ```

-Either way, use the menu like this
+Either way, use the menu like this.

 ```html
 <html>